waktaplay/node-srt/README.md

 * `text` - Text of the subtitle
 * `styles` - If any of the cue

-If the WebVTT file is invalid, the parser will throw a `ParserError` exception.
+If the Subrip file is invalid, the parser will throw a `ParserError` exception.
 So for safety, calls to `parse` should be in `try catch`.

 For the above example we'd get: